CorinnaaKR/Tech-Ed/Assignments/WK3-Assignment/README.md

 🐿️ As a developer, I want to retrieve upgrade information from an API so that all the developers working on the game can access a single, consistent source of up-to-date information.

-🐿️As a user, I want to be able to purchase upgrades from the shop so that I can enhance my gameplay experience.
+🐿️As a user, I want to be able to purchase upgrades from the shop so that I can enhance my gameplay experience. - _DONE_

 🐿️ As a developer, I want to use functions effectively to keep my code organised and reusable.

 🐿️ As a user, I’d like the website to respond dynamically so that my interactions with the website are responsive and smooth.

-🐿️ As a user, I want my cookie count and relevant game information to be stored in local storage so that my progress is saved and I can continue playing from where I left off later.
+🐿️ As a user, I want my cookie count and relevant game information to be stored in local storage so that my progress is saved and I can continue playing from where I left off later. -_DONE_

-🐿️ As a user, I want the cookie count to increment automatically and the game state to update each second so that the game progresses even when I’m not actively clicking.
+🐿️ As a user, I want the cookie count to increment automatically and the game state to update each second so that the game progresses even when I’m not actively clicking. - _DONE_

-🐿️ As a user, I want the game state to be managed every second using setInterval to ensure my progress is saved and the game remains updated.
+🐿️ As a user, I want the game state to be managed every second using setInterval to ensure my progress is saved and the game remains updated. - _DONE_

 Requirements